rosen-bridge/operation/docs/guard/setup.md

 The following document will help you through setup your guard for production on Docker after a successful `key generation ceremony`.

 ## Environment Variable Configs
-There are number of Environment Variables for some configs when using docker, you can find all of them [here](./env-references.md).
+You can configure some Environment Variables when deploying with docker, you can find all of them [here](./env-references.md).

 Note: Set your parameters in `.env` file (make sure not to use spaces after the '=' sign)